Edgar Allan Poe National Historic Site

-Poe lived for several years in Philly, and one of his houses has been preserved as the Edgar Allan Poe National Historic Site.
-Now, I sadly did not have an opportunity to tour the house itself, so I cannot review that particular attraction, but I’ve heard they give great tours.
-And admission is free, though I believe the tour costs a few bucks.
+Poe lived for several years in Philadelphia, and one of his houses has been preserved as the Edgar Allan Poe National Historic Site.

-What I did have a chance to see was the huge Poe mural on the corner.
-It’s located near a housing project and is most definitely “off the beaten path,” in case that sort of thing bothers you.
-It’s not everyday you see a giant mural of a weird-looking dude with a silly moustache on an inner city wall.
+It’s located near a housing project and is most definitely “off the beaten path,” if that sort of thing bothers you.
+It’s not everyday you see a giant mural of a weird-looking dude with a silly moustache on an inner city wall!

 Oh, and the house has a raven outside, in honor of his poem “The Raven.”
 Poe fans will want to check this place out!

 The Poe Historic Site is one of the coolest weird things to do in Philadelphia, so add it to your itinerary!

 Or consider the Penn Museum of Archaeology, although I didn’t enjoy that facility at all!